tutorgen/hpit_services/README.md

 ##<a name="SMPlugin"></a> Student Management Plugin

-The student management plugin allows you to track student across your applications and integrates into skill management and knowledge tracing.
-In addition you can assign any number of attributes to your students and retrieve them later.
-These attributes can cover anything from how much they like sports, to their age, and brand preferences.
+The student management plugin allows you to track students across your applications and integrates into skill management and knowledge tracing.
+In addition, you can assign any number of attributes to your students and retrieve them later.
+These attributes can cover anything; how much they like sports, their age, brand preferences, etc.

 ####<a name="add_student"></a> add_student
 Adds a student to the database, giving them a unique ID.